jarkh/gallery/README.md

 PowerShellUniversal.Widgets.Weather
 ```

-Some modules do not follow this convention but we recommend it for discoverability.
+Some modules do not follow this convention, but we recommend it for discoverability.

 ### Documentation

 We prefer that you include comment based help.
 A `readme.md` is also useful to better describe your module or solution.
-The readme content will be displayed in PowerShell Universal.
+The readme content will be displayed in PowerShell Universal and the PowerShell Universal Gallery.

 ### Tests

 We currently do not require tests but prefer any tests are written in Pester.
 We will run these tests during CI builds.

-### Building

-The repository is automatically build using the `build.ps1` script.
-It finds all PSD1 files and generates nuget packages for each module.
-These will be stored in the output folder.
-They should not be checked in.
-A .gitignore has been created to prevent this.

 ### Publishing to the PowerShell Gallery